yossadh/yossadh.github.io/_drafts/2018-12-18-bash-good-practice.md

    main
    ```
     Here I have defined a function `main` which overarches the 3 other functions.
-The reason for this structure is _abstraction_, such that we can think of the script at higher level -- that there are 3 things that the script does -- without needing to worry about the nitty-gritty inner workings of those 3 things.
+I keep definition of `main` at the top of the file for easy editing.
+The script is also structured like this such that we can think of the script at higher level -- that there are 3 things that the script does -- without needing to worry about the nitty-gritty inner workings of those 3 things.
+This concept is called _abstraction_.
 If need be, we can always zoom in and go to the lower level.

     It also makes it easy to comment out a whole functional block by just twiddling with `main`, like so:
     ```bash
     main(){
     process_protein